Alexjblom/SSIcomms/SSIComms project summary_ver2.md

 ### 2.3.
 DIDComm & SIP within SSIComms
 An SSIComms session between Alice and Bob involves 4 major steps:
 1. First, Alice and Bob start a SIP session, for instance by Alice calling Bob using the SIP protocol.
-2. Then, after Bob answers, he and Alice establish a DIDComm connection by Alice sending an out-of band-message.
-As a means of transport, Alice chooses the active SIP session between her and Bob, and sends Bob the message as an encrypted SIP message.
+2. Then, after Bob answers, he and Alice establish a DIDComm connection by Bob sending Alice an out-of band-message.
+As a means of transport, Bob chooses the active SIP session between him and Alice, and sends Alice the message as an encrypted SIP message.
 3. With the DIDComm connection in place, they can now use DIDComm to exchange credentials.
 4. The credentials proven to be satisfactory, Bob and Alice continue their SIP session and exchange voice, video or text messages.